Kansas Star Casino: Facilities

-The casino has several eateries and bars, including a buffet, a steakhouse, and an Asian restaurant.
+The casino has several eateries and bars, including a bar and grill (Tin Lizard), a steakhouse (Woodfire Grille), and a food court with Mexican, Asian, and Italian options.

 When the casino's main building opened, it contained the Fire Club, named for "its signature fireplace" - akin to a skybox, it overlooks the arena and measures 3,200 square feet with a bar and patio.
 The arena opened afterwards in July 2013 with seating for up to 5,000.

 The Kansas Star Arena is a multipurpose entertainment venue that has hosted concerts by notable performing artists, as well as the Miss Kansas USA pageant, mixed martial arts events by Bellator MMA, and equestrian events such as the Professional Rodeo Cowboys Association’s National Finals Steer Roping.
 In 2021, the Wichita Force professional indoor football team played home games in the arena.
 The Event Center Ballroom is a smaller theater that presents more intimate shows.

 On 4 September 2021, the venue hosted a "Rock of the 70s" show with a lineup including Foghat.
 In September 2021, it was announced Boyz II Men would be performing next spring.